Adolfo Kaminsky: Post-war

 After the German capitulation, he helped forge documents for Jews attempting to immigrate to the British Mandate for Palestine from 1946 to 1948, in defiance of British immigration restrictions (see also Bricha).
 He also assisted operatives from the anti-British militant groups Irgun and Lehi as they waged a violent campaign against the British.
-After the foundation of Israel, he stopped doing this job, refusing to support a "religious state" endorsing the secular-religious status quo and giving an important role to the Chief Rabbinate of Israel, and became a photographer.
+After the foundation of Israel, he stopped doing this work, refusing to support a "religious state" that endorsed the secular-religious status quo and that included an important State role for the Chief Rabbinate of Israel; he became a photographer.

 Kaminsky resigned from the French military at the beginning of the First Indochina War, unwilling to collaborate in a colonial war.
-He thereafter continued to forge papers for various groups, working first with the National Liberation Front of Algeria and French draft dodgers by setting up a clandestine lab in Paris.
+He thereafter continued to forge papers for various groups, working first with the National Liberation Front of Algeria (FLN) and French draft dodgers by setting up a clandestine lab in Paris.
 He collaborated with the Jeanson network and Henri Curiel during the Algerian War.
 In 1962 he produced a cubic meter of 100 Franc notes (estimated value 100 million Francs) to help the FLN fight by destabilising the French currency and thus the economy.
-When the cease-fire was declared in March 1962, the notes were burnt in a huge bonfire.
-"It never entered our heads to keep the notes.
+When the cease-fire was declared in March 1962, the notes were burned in a huge bonfire.
+Kaminsky later said, "It never entered our heads to keep the notes.
 Money always leads to problems."

-Starting in 1963, he assisted various leftist movements from Latin America (Brazil, Argentina, Venezuela, El Salvador, Nicaragua, Colombia, Perú, Uruguay, Chile, Mexico, Dominican Republic, Haiti); Africa (Guinea-Bissau, Angola, South Africa) and from Portugal (then under Salazar's dictatorship) and Francoist Spain.
-He trained a lot of people in forgery in order to support them in their respective fight.
-He always worked for free, in order to be able to refuse a job if he did not support the ideas - the only exception being during World War II, when the lab took up all his expenses in order to make him able to dedicate himself full-time to this job.
+Starting in 1963, he assisted various leftist movements from Latin America (Argentina, Brazil, Chile, Colombia, Dominican Republic, El Salvador, Haiti, Mexico, Nicaragua, Perú, Uruguay, Venezuela); Africa (Angola, Guinea-Bissau, South Africa) and from Portugal (then under Salazar's dictatorship) and Francoist Spain.
+He trained many people in forgery in order to support them in their respective struggles.
+He always worked for free in order to be able to refuse a job if he did not support the ideas—the only exception being during World War II, when the lab took up all his expenses in order to allow him to dedicate himself full-time to the job.

 Kaminsky also supported the Greeks struggling against the regime of the Colonels, and made false ID papers for American draft dodgers during the Vietnam War.
-In 1968, he also made a false ID for Daniel Cohn-Bendit to allow him to speak at a meeting - he would later on say: "It was certainly the least useful, but a way of showing that there is nothing more porous than a border and that ideas don't know them".
+In 1968, he made a false ID for Daniel Cohn-Bendit to allow him to speak at a meeting—he would later say: "It was certainly the least useful [forgery], but it was a way of showing that there is nothing more porous than borders and that ideas transcend them".

 Kaminsky made his last false ID in 1971.
 He gave up his forgery career after he was asked to forge South African passports for anti-apartheid guerrillas in South Africa, but soon realized it was an entrapment operation to incriminate him.
-He never found out who it was that tried to incriminate him, though it has been speculated that the secret police of the apartheid regime was behind it.
+He never found out who tried to incriminate him, though speculation was that the secret police of the apartheid regime were behind it.